Neamar/DUCK/rosa_on_himself.md

 of my German cover... but the Germans won't be publishing until around April or so (it's probably not yet set) and Gladstone will need a cover BEFORE that.
-<P> Since they cannot use the German cover before the Germans do,
-I need to do ANOTHER version for Gladstone which will be the EXACT same scene.
+Since they cannot use the German cover before the Germans do, I need to do ANOTHER version for Gladstone which will be the EXACT same scene.
 Why not?
 I try to pick the best scene in the story for the cover, so why do a bad cover for Gladstone instead of the same